 During my time in Barcelona, my dear friend Heather from Virginia in the United States informed me that she was visiting her sisters’ new home in Malta and extended an invitation for me to join them.
 Having previously met Heather’s sister when we all shared memorable experiences in London, I eagerly accepted the opportunity and began researching how to reach the enchanting island of Malta.
-However, flights from Barcelona proved to be both time-consuming and expensive, prompting me to explore alternative options.
+Flights from Barcelona proved to be both time-consuming and expensive, prompting me to explore alternative options.
 Every flight seemed to cost many hundreds of dollars and take at least a dozen or more hours with at least one layover and the journey seemed like quite a quest.
 I then began searching for flights from nearby departure locations (since Malta is a small island country, there was only one option for my arrival location).
 I was amazed when I found a last-minute flight deal from Valencia, Spain to Malta for the unbelievable price of only €12 or about $15USD.

 With excitement brewing, I promptly booked my ticket for the direct flight, scheduled to depart at noon the following day.
 Checking out of my Barcelona hotel early in the morning, I embarked on a three-hour train ride along the breathtaking east coast of Spain.
 As the sun rose above the Balearic Sea, I sipped on a refreshing container of freshly squeezed orange juice, acquired from within the Barcelona Sants Train Station.